 The aim of this course is to develop familiarity with the techniques by which evidence of controverted facts is presented in litigation before judicial tribunals.
 The Federal Rules of Evidence, North Carolina Rules of Evidence, and common law rules will be examined.
-Students who did not take Evidence in Spring 2024 must register for it in the Fall trimester.
+Rising second year students who did not take Evidence in Spring 2025 must take it in Fall 2025.